SidG13/SidG13.github.io/_posts/2024-06-04-blasting-genomes.md

 <br>

 [seqkit](https://bioinf.shenwei.me/seqkit/ "seqkit") is used to split a fasta into parts.
 It too can be installed with `conda` or `mamba`:
 ```shell
 mamba install -c bioconda seqkit
 ```
 <br>

-[GNU parallel](https://www.gnu.org/software/parallel/) lets you distribute jobs across different threads.
+[GNU parallel](https://www.gnu.org/software/parallel/) lets you distribute jobs across different CPU cores.
 Install the appropriate version for your OS.

 <br>

 ## Downloading and setting up appropriate files

 We'll not only need to download the `nt` database for this, but also a few taxonomy files from NCBI.
 This will allow us to access and parse taxonomy-related information from our BLAST search.
-All these accessory files get dumped into the `nt/` directory.
+All these taxonomy files get dumped into the `nt/`  directory for simplicity.

-**nt.gz**
+**NCBI's nucleotide database**
 ```shell
 wget ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz # Remember, this is a huge file.
 This may take a while.
 gunzip nt.gz # This will take up a lot of space!